vapaul10/DESC624PredictiveAnalytics/README.md

 # DESC624PredictiveAnalytics_More
 DESC624 PredictiveAnalytics
-Code and files are from class and examples of my coding.
+Code and files are from my programming and coding.